tokkonopapa/WordPress-IP-Geo-Block/README.md

 add_filter( 'ip-geo-block-addr', 'substitute_my_ip' );
 ```

-And another is adding `RD` as a country code into `White list` or `Black list`
+Another method is adding a country code into `White list` or `Black list` on
-on the plugin settings page.
+the plugin settings page.
 Most of the IP Geolocation services return empty
 (with some status) if a local IP address (e.g. 127.0.0.0) is sent, but only
 `freegeoip.net` returns `RD`.